harvard-team-pivot/cs171project/README.md

 Really should have a way to link git commit history into this document.

 Starting to link viz's through menuChanged function.
 Updated bar color on selection in country dropdown.
+Indenting child checkboxes to highlight grouping.

 ## Data